 Alcohol steadily decreases your ability to drive a motor vehicle safely.
 Even a small amount of alcohol can affect the brain and your ability to drive; however, signs of impairment will present differently for each person.

-At a .05 BAC level, it gets harder to focus your eyes, judgement is impaired, and you have a lowered alertness level.
+At a .05 BAC level, it gets harder to focus your eyes, judgment is impaired, and you have a lowered alertness level.
 What this means when you are behind the wheel:

-Have you been seriously injured in a motor vehicle accident in which you suffered serious injuries due to the other driver being under the influence and legally drunk?
-Call Nash & Franciskato at (877) 284-6600.
+If you’ve been seriously injured in a motor vehicle accident caused by an impaired or legally intoxicated driver, call Nash & Franciskato at (877) 284‑6600.
+We have a If you’ve been seriously injured in a motor vehicle accident caused by an impaired or legally intoxicated driver, call Nash & Franciskato at (877) 284‑6600.
 We have a successful track record of helping accident victims collect the compensation they deserve.

 START YOUR FREE CASE EVALUATION